Pudl0/guardian-of-orkadatas-secrets/README.md

 - `DISCORD_CLIENT_ID`: the client id of your discord bot.
 - `DISCORD_GUILD_ID`: the guild id of the guild that your bot should run in.

+For Production fill out the enviroment variables in the docker compose file.

 ## Character Description:
 The Guardian of Orkadata's Secrets stands tall, a figure shrouded in an aura of ancient knowledge and mystical power.
 At first glance, one might mistake it for a towering statue carved from the very stone of the realm itself, but upon closer inspection, the truth becomes clear: this is a being of immense wisdom and power.